jvierine/signal_processing_course/README.md

 - Moved Fur Elise to Spectral Analysis (ch16)

 ## To do
-- Add a new programming exercise on signals and systems
 - Fix the rectangular signal exercise
 - Read through Python code and comment it
 - Try to find a heat equation exercise
 - Shorten Gaussian derivation of Fourier transform
 - Add solutions to ch19
-- Ch 12 (DTFT)
 - Look through exam questions to see if there are interesting ones to add as exercises.
-- Add plot of roots of unity

 ### Everything you need to know
 #### Complex Algebra: